Creating Global Connections in your special education classroom

 4. I created a writing prompt and pledge cards.

 I LOVE writing prompts.
-They are a great way to allow EVERY student to express their own individual thoughts with some support.
+They are a great way to help EVERY student express their individual thoughts with some support.
 I make all my prompts errorless.
-Obviously there are some better answer choices than others, but all the answers will work.
+Obviously, some answer choices are better than others, but all the answers will work.
 The best part is allowing students to then share their finished stories with others.
 So awesome!!

 Writing Prompt (download free below)

-I also decided to created some pledge cards to go with this unit.
+I also decided to create some pledge cards to go with this unit.
 I made them similar to how I create power cards.
-This gave students a way to focus in on one particular goal that was meaningful to them.
+This gave students a way to focus on one particular goal that was meaningful to them.

 Pledge cards (2 sizes)